Chipsheffield/stock-analysis/README.md

 ####
 ![alt text](https://github.com/Chipsheffield/stock-analysis/blob/main/Resources%20for%20Module%202%20Challange/green_stocks%202017.png)
 ####
-#### to 0.1210938 seconds for the Refactored, and the 2018 script decreased from Original ( See Image of 2018 green_stock Chart Analysis at)
+#### to 0.1210938 seconds for the Refactored, and the 2018 script decreased from Original ( See Image of 2018 green_stock Chart Analysis).
 ####
 ![alt text](https://github.com/Chipsheffield/stock-analysis/blob/main/Resources%20for%20Module%202%20Challange/green_stocks%202018.png)
 ####